 - A woman was fined the maximum penalty of £5 or two months’ imprisonment for an obscenity in Woolloomooloo Street.

-- For a similar offence in Bourke Street, an elderly man was fined 40s or one months’ gaol.
+- For a similar offence in Bourke Street, an aged man was fined 40s or one months’ gaol.

 - A woman 53 described as a common vagrant was sentenced to one month’s imprisonment.

-More on the Water Police Court can be read on the Heritage Council of New South Wales here and on the State Records of NSW; the Justice and Police Museum, here.
+More on the Water Police Court can be read on the Heritage Council of New South Wales here and on State Records of NSW and at the Justice and Police Museum.

 1. Peck v Adelaide Steamship Co Ltd HCA 31.